-- We advise students to take Graduate Historical Methods and electives in their first semester to understand the workload and expectations.
-After the first semester, you can take Historiography and your Seminars when you choose. - DO NOT wait until the last semester to take Historiography because you must complete this course before taking your comprehensive exams. - Only one seminar will be offered in the abovementioned semesters, so make sure you plan to use two semesters to complete your seminar requirements. - HIST 670, 672, 673, 674, and 676 require permission from the Department Chair and the Graduate Advisors.
+- We require that students take HIST 889: Graduate Historical Methods and electives in their first semester to understand the workload and expectations.
+After the first semester, you can take Historiography and your Seminars when you choose. - You can find the current history courses offered by going to the FHSU Public Semester Course Search site: https://webapps.fhsu.edu/semestercoursesearch/ - DO NOT wait until the last semester to take Historiography because you must complete this course before taking your comprehensive exams. - Only one seminar will be offered in the abovementioned semesters, so make sure you plan to use two semesters to complete your seminar requirements. - HIST 670, 672, 673, 674, and 676 require permission from the Department Chair and the Graduate Advisors.
 Further, they will require the consent of a supervising faculty member.
 Do not enroll in these courses until you have acquired all the permissions. - Pay close attention to emails from the university, the Graduate School, or from the Graduate Advisors-all official correspondence will go to your FHSU account.
 You are responsible for knowing the information that is sent to you.